Phoenix-070/SCCSRMtasks/README.md

-# SCCSRMtasks
+# TODOAPP

-Completed the tasks given by Swift coding club.
+Completed the Backend Task 2 given by SCCSRM.